Instant Pot Chicken Legs are easy to make and result in a supremely tender chicken that goes with any sauce and side dish for a quick meal.

 Seasoning the chicken legs before cooking adds a ton of flavor.
 I season almost everything with my homemade dry rub.
 You can find the recipe at that link.
 It’s fine to season with seasoning salt or just salt and pepper.

 Close the lid and seal the vent.
 Press the “pressure cook” button and set the time to 10 minutes.
 After this, allow natural pressure release for 5 minutes, then manually release the remaining pressure.
+You can also allow the pressure to release completely on its own, if you aren’t in a hurry.
+The extra few minutes won’t hurt anything.

 Be sure to visit our Instant Pot Guide for more tips and great recipes!